International Committee on Systematics of Prokaryotes

-The International Committee on Systematics of Prokaryotes (ICSP), formerly the International Committee on Systematic Bacteriology (ICSB), is the body that oversees the nomenclature of prokaryotes, determines the rules by which prokaryotes are named and whose Judicial Commission issues Opinions concerning taxonomic matters, revisions to the Bacteriological Code, etc.
+The International Committee on Systematics of Prokaryotes (ICSP), formerly the International Committee on Systematic Bacteriology (ICSB), is the body that oversees the nomenclature of prokaryotes and determines the rules by which prokaryotes are named.
+Its Judicial Commission issues Opinions concerning matters of nomenclature, and its members vote on proposed revisions to the Prokaryotic Code, etc.

 Composition

-The ICSP consists of an executive board, the members of a decision-making committee (judicial commission) and members elected from member societies of the International Union of Microbiological Societies (IUMS).
-In addition, the ICSP has a number of subcommittees dealing with issues regarding the nomenclature and taxonomy of specific groups of prokaryotes.
+The ICSP consists of members appointed by member societies of the International Union of Microbiological Societies (IUMS).
+They elect an Executive Board and the members of a judicial branch (Judicial Commission).
+In addition, the ICSP has a number of subcommittees on taxonomy dealing with issues regarding the nomenclature and taxonomy of specific groups of prokaryotes.

 Subcommittees

 The ICSP has a number of subcommittees dealing with issues regarding the nomenclature and taxonomy of specific groups of prokaryotes.
-These include the following:
+These include (or included) the following: